Quantum dynamical signatures of non-Hermitian boundary modes: Introduction

-Non-Hermitian (NH) systems have opened up a new paradigm for realizing novel topological phases of matter beyond the conventional Hermitian picture \cite{ashida2020,emil2021e}.
-Two of the most striking features characterizing such systems are the non-Hermitian skin effect (NHSE) and the breakdown of conventional bulk-boundary correspondence (BBC) \cite{Lee2016,xiong2018,yao2018,flore2018,alvarez2018}.
-The NHSE refers to the extensive accumulation of eigenstates near system boundaries.
-This phenomenon is intimately connected with an extreme spectral sensitivity to boundary conditions, widely observed across various experimental platforms~\cite{helbig2020generalized,Ghatak2020,photonicNHBBC,Brandenbourger_2019,Neupert_2020,ma2022,liang2022d,veenstra2023}.
-This anomalous boundary sensitivity is connected to non-Bloch band theory \cite{yao2018,flore2018,wang2018,yokomizo2019}, which links the topology of the complex bulk spectrum to boundary modes in a way that departs from conventional topological band theory~\cite{Ryu2010,Kane2010}.
-Besides underpinning deep theoretical implications for the topological classification of dissipative systems, NH phenomenology also offers exciting prospects for technological applications.
-These include unidirectional single-mode lasing \cite{zhu2022}, topological light funneling \cite{szameit2020}, nonreciprocal state pumping \cite{Jiangbin2020}, and enhanced sensing \cite{Budich2020,mcdonald2020,budich2022q,arandes2024}.
+In the recent decade, there has been increasing interest in realizing topological phases of matter in non-Hermitian (NH) systems \cite{ashida2020,emil2021e}.
+Two of the most striking features are the non-Hermitian skin effect (NHSE) \cite{hatano1996,hatano1997,zhang2022r,lee2023} and the breakdown of conventional bulk-boundary correspondence (BBC) \cite{Lee2016,xiong2018,yao2018,flore2018,alvarez2018}.
+The NHSE refers to the localization behaviors of eigenstates towards open boundaries of a lattice system driven by the non-Hermiticity.
+This phenomenon is concurrent with an extreme sensitivity of the spectrum in response to boundary conditions, widely observed across experimental platforms~\cite{helbig2020generalized,Ghatak2020,photonicNHBBC,Brandenbourger_2019,Neupert_2020,ma2022,liang2022d,veenstra2023}.
+The spectral sensitivity in 1D and beyond can be captured by the non-Bloch band theory \cite{yao2018,yokomizo2019,wang2024a}, based on which one is able to reconstruct non-Bloch topological invariants and predict the properties of topological NH boundary modes \cite{yao2018,flore2018,wang2018,yang2024a}.
+NH phenomenology also offers exciting prospects for technological innovations, including unidirectional single-mode lasing \cite{zhu2022}, topological light funneling \cite{szameit2020}, nonreciprocal state pumping \cite{Jiangbin2020}, as well as enhanced sensing \cite{Budich2020,mcdonald2020,budich2022q,arandes2024}.

-This new paradigm naturally manifests in the framework of open quantum systems, which have dissipation and decoherence as essential features.
-Such systems are described by the action of an inherently non-Hermitian Liouvillian superoperator -- encoding both coherent and dissipative dynamics -- on the density matrix of the system.
-The NHSE reappears in this broader context as the \emph{Liouvillian skin effect}, with recent studies revealing its presence in both non-interacting \cite{fei2019,ueda2021,yang2022,kohei2023} and interacting \cite{yoshida2023,ekman2024,zhong2025m,marco2025,tsuneya2025} settings.
-In contrast, the precise role of boundary modes linked to the NH BBC has remained elusive~\cite{meng2025}.
-The extent to which the anomalous boundary modes can be dynamically isolated from bulk modes, or even detectable at all in realistic dissipative settings, remains unclear.
+Going from closed to open quantum systems, the NHSE manifests itself as the \emph{Liouvillian skin effect}, prevalent in both non-interacting and interacting Lindbladians \cite{fei2019,ueda2021,yang2022,kohei2023,yoshida2023,ekman2024,zhong2025m,marco2025,tsuneya2025}.
+While dynamical bulk skin modes dominate the relaxations of density matrices under dissipation, the contribution from NH boundary modes has yet remained elusive.
+The extent to which NH boundary modes can be dynamically isolated from the bulk, or even detectable at all in microscopic models, remains unclear~\cite{meng2025}.